Blog icon

 Projects will address an industry problem while complying with the participating university's requirements for a Doctor of Philosophy Degree.
 Degrees will be assessed through the regular schedule of higher degree by research milestones.
 Alongside the university supervisory team, you will also be mentored by an industry and CSIRO supervisor, who will provide specialist guidance on the project throughout the candidature.

-Research projects are generally instigated by collaboration between an industry partner, university supervisor and CSIRO supervisor.
+Research projects are developed by an industry partner, university supervisor and CSIRO supervisor.
+Students are not permitted to scope and submit applications.
 View our current scholarship projects.

 Training and industry engagement components